Incoterms - Meaning and Descriptions

 Under CIP the seller delivers the goods to a place mutually agreed upon by the buyer and seller.
 The seller is responsible for paying the freight and insurance charges to transport the goods, however, the risk of damage or loss to the goods being transported is transferred from the seller to the buyer as soon as the goods have been delivered to the carrier.
 Remember that the insurance cover offered using this agreement will be of a minimum so, if you are the buyer, check to see if additional cover would be advisable.

-Transportation of goods to a specified terminal at the agreed destination is the responsibility of the seller under DAT.
-The buyer assumes responsibility of the goods from the point that they are available for unloading and is responsible for all costs associated with the import of the goods such as import clearance fees and any applicable local taxes or import duties.
+Transportation of goods to a specified destination is the responsibility of the seller under DPU.
+The buyer assumes responsibility of the goods from the point that they are unloaded and is responsible for all costs associated with the import of the goods such as import clearance fees and any applicable local taxes or import duties.

 Under DDP the seller is responsible for delivering the goods to the buyer’s country at an agreed-upon location and is fully responsible for the goods until they are received and transferred to the buyer.
 All shipping costs, export and import duties, insurance and any other expenses incurred during shipping of the goods are include within the sellers responsibilities.